nestoor22/apartmentML/README.md

 **EXPLANATION:**
 _Use scrapping to collect data.
 Refactor scrapped data from website.
 Create SQLite database.
-Create and machine learning model_
+Create machine learning models_

 **How to use:**